Pupil Premium

 Children adopted from care or who have left care

-The pupil premium for 2019 to 2020 will include pupils recorded in the January 2019 school census and alternative provision census, who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).
-These are collectively referred to as post-LAC in these conditions of grant.
+The pupil premium for 2021 to 2022 will include pupils recorded in the January 2021 school census and alternative provision census, who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order0.
+These are collectively referred to as post LAC in these conditions of grants.

 Ever 6 service child

-For the purposes of these grant conditions, Ever 6 service child means a pupil recorded in the January 2019 school census who was eligible for the service child premium since the January 2014 census as well as those recorded as a service child for the first time on the January 2019 school census.
-The grant will be allocated as set out below.
-Where national curriculum year groups do not apply to a pupil, the pupil will attract PPG if aged 4 to 15 as recorded in the January 2019 school census.
+For the purposes of these grant conditions, Ever 6 service child means a pupil recorded in the January 2021 school census who was eligible for the service child premium since the January 2015 census as well as those recorded as a service child for the first time on the January 2021 school census.

 Last Year's Pupil Premium Expenditure

-In September 2017 there were 145 students in school who fell qualified for Pupil Premium (Year 7 - 28, Year 8 - 36, Year 9 - 26, Year 10 - 22, Year 11 - 33).
+In September 2020 there were 181 students in school who qualified for Pupil Premium (Year 7 – 36, Year 8 38, Year 9 – 26, Year 10 – 27, Year 11 – 33).
 This represents around 17% of the entire school population.
 This cohort changes regularly as each family’s financial circumstances change.

 Funds are used in a variety of ways to provide additional support, intervention and opportunities for all students, but with a special focus on those receiving free school meals.